 Resolute family seeks justice after 84-year-old murder suspect deemed unfit for trial

-The development also complicates a civil lawsuit filed by the victim's daughters, with the attorney for the man accused writing that the competency determination means he could be "found not liable" for the murder.
+The development also complicates a civil lawsuit filed by the victim's daughters after the attorney for the accused man wrote that the competency determination means he could be "found not liable" for the murder.

 The finding was a blow to the family of Sharon Radebaugh, who had expected a possible swift conclusion to both legal cases thanks to what Rowlett Police described as a confession from Wilson Elliott.